maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 - **Visual Studio**
 <br />
-Follow the instructions [here](https://visualstudio.microsoft.com/) to download and install Visual Studio (any edition) for your operating system (**Note:** .Net Framework and .Net Core SDKs are installed automatically when installing Visual Studio).
+Follow the instructions [here](https://visualstudio.microsoft.com/) to download and install Visual Studio (any edition) for your operating system with `.NET desktop development` workload.

 - **The SAFE Browser**
 <br />